SeqWare/seqware/seqware-distribution/docs/site/content/docs/3-getting-started/developer-tutorial.md

 ## A Tour of Workflow Bundle Components

 In this section we will examine the internals of the Workflow Bundle that was just generated.
-The first thing you should do is take a look at the workflow mainifest showing which workflows are present in this bundle (a single Workflow Bundle can contain many workflows).
+The first thing you should do is take a look at the workflow manifest showing which workflows are present in this bundle (a single Workflow Bundle can contain many workflows).
 Notice in the command below that we use the SeqWare jar from **inside** the workflow bundle.
 This ensures we are using the version of SeqWare this bundle was built with which minimize incompatibility issues.